Referral Services

 The Counseling Center’s primary function is to provide brief solution-focused counseling for issues that have arisen recently or that are likely to resolve quickly.
 Students who would benefit from more consistent, ongoing therapy may be given the recommendation to see a community provider off-campus that can better fulfill your current needs.

-Students who wish to engage in off-campus therapy can meet with the Counseling Center's Care Manager, who provides individualized support in helping students connect with our large network of Towson community providers.
-Our Care Manager can help students find a provider who fits their treatment needs and preferences, as well as navigating barriers to accessing care, such as transportation or financial barriers.
+Students who wish to engage in off-campus therapy can meet with the Counseling Center's Referrals Coordinator, who provides individualized support in helping students connect with our network of community providers.
+Our Referrals Coordinator can help students find a provider who fits their treatment needs and preferences, as well as navigating barriers to accessing care, such as transportation or financial barriers.

 What Is a Community Provider?

-Community providers are therapists in the surrounding area that can help you on a more on-going or frequent basis.
+Community providers are can help you on a more on-going or frequent basis.
 Community providers may be able to meet several times per week and can continue to see you even after you graduate from Towson University.

 INFORMATION TO HELP YOU DETERMINE WHAT SORT OF REFERRAL WOULD BEST MEET YOUR NEEDS